avfaulkner/selenium-zero-client-tests/README.md

 After the tests, the syslogs will be zipped and shipped to a persistent storage location, \
 such as an S3 bucket, after which the syslog server will be shut down.

-Please see the syslog-server/README.md file for more info on the server infrastructure and its requirements.
+Please see the syslog-server/README.md file for more info on the syslog server infrastructure and its requirements.

 ## Requirements
 ### Tooling